Canadian online media: Entertainment and gaming consoles

 Microsoft Corporation plans to launch its on-demand and live TV service for the Xbox 360 gaming console in the winter of 2011.
 The Canadian service would include MLSE, UFC, Vevo, Rogers on Demand, Telus OPtik, YouTube, Facebook, Twitter, MSN Canada and the involvement of other companies.

 Rogers Communications have started targeting specific Toronto Blue Jays fans by supplying them with the major league team's live games online, regardless if they have cable or not.

 Online content on other media platforms

-In November 2011, Amazon released the Kindle Fire, but it has not yet been released in Canada.
+In November 2011, Amazon released the Kindle Fire, originally it was not available in Canada although since 2013 it has been available in Canada with limited streaming services.

 For four days in October, the Canadian company Research in Motion's BlackBerry Internet Service experienced a service outage.

 Research has also revealed more than 50% of Canadians are banking and shopping online.
 The demographics for these statistics no longer side with the younger generation, as older people are finding instant online transactions convenient.